hugaloth/learning-bioinformatics/biostar_book/projects/zika/README.md

 This project is an example project as outlined by the [Biostar Handbook](https://www.biostarhandbook.com)

 ## Purpose
-The goal of this project is to conduct and RNA-seq analysis on RNA-seq data from the Zika virus
+The goal of this project is to conduct an RNA-seq analysis on RNA-seq data from a paper about Zika virus